SerhatBarisAydin/serhatbarisaydin/README.md

 # 👋 Hi, I'm Baris Aydin
 # 🌟 About Me
-I'm a tech enthusiast passionate about **Front-End Development, Web Technologies, and Business Analysis**.
-I design, I code, and I always ask: *"How do these systems really work?"*
+I’m a tech enthusiast with a passion for Front-End Development and Web Technologies.
+I design, code, and constantly ask myself, *“How do these systems really work?”*

 Currently, I’m deepening my skills in **modern web development** while building strong foundations in software development processes.